Procedure for an Evaluation of Wind Damage to Shingles

 The manufacturers’ warrantees for wind resistance vary from 60 mph for the 20 to 25 year warrantee shingles to 130 mph for the lifetime warrantee shingles.
 The warrantees vary for a period of 3 years for the 20 year warrantee shingles to 10 years for the 25 year to lifetime warrantee shingles.
 The warrantee information indicates that a better and more expensive shingle is more capable of resisting higher wind speeds for a longer period of time.
 The warrantee information also indicates that wind speeds of less than 60 mph would not be expected to damage any properly installed and maintained shingle.
 The 60 mph expectation may be raised for higher quality shingles.
 Thus, wind damage to a shingle during a storm with wind speeds less than 60 mph is probably a result of factors other than exposure to high winds.
 Weather records may be obtained from the National Oceanic and Atmospheric Administration to determine the wind speed of a particular storm.
 Since manufacturers’ warrantees are for the peak gust wind, the peak gust wind should be the wind measurement considered in the evaluation.
 In addition to the weather records and the reports by eyewitnesses, the wind speed at the site may be estimated further by the damage or lack of damage to nearby objects.
 For example, the nearby wall siding, trim, window panes, tree branches and limbs, small trees, large trees, furniture, canopies, tents, antennae, satellite dishes, etc. may be examined for damages characteristic of exposure to excessive wind speeds.
 These reports and conditions may also be compared with wind damages described on tables such as the Beaufort Scale.

 The damaged shingles also provide information helpful to the evaluation.
-The most common modes of failure during exposure to wind pressures are creasing, where the shingle tab is bent up and down until a crease or fold forms along the edge of the shingle tab above (Figure 3);
+The most common modes of failure during exposure to wind pressures are creasing, where the shingle tab is bent up and down multiple times until a band of creases (Figure 3);

 flipping, where the tab is bent back over the overlying shingle(s) (Figure 4);